Integrative Protocol for children with Nervous System and Sensory Dysregulation

 Autonomic nervous system status (sympathetic dominance or vagal inhibition).

-Thoracic, cervical, and diaphragmatic fascial release to stimulate the vagus nerve.
+Cervical and diaphragmatic techniques to stimulate the vagus nerve.

 Vestibular and proprioceptive stimulation with passive and active exercises.